Home

 The most effective beginner guitar scales for mastering solo guitar are the pentatonic scales.

 Bold statement yet the history of Rock and Roll and the Blues will back me up.
-Without argument.
+Without an argument.

 That most likely means that if you are a beginning guitar student looking for a way to sound good fast.
 You are in the right place.